lambrospetrou/gomicroblog/README.md

 I will follow the [Jekyll](http://jekyllrb.com/ "Jekyll static site generator") structure since it is a very well accepted and used format and it is directly used in Github pages.
 So I will slowly create a Go Jerkyll static site generator.

+With the exception that I will use *Go* [templates](http://golang.org/pkg/text/template/ "Golang templates").

 ## Directory structure

 The blog articles will be in three folders as follows: